-SUBJECT: STUDENTS WITH LIFE-THREATENING HEALTH CONDITIONS
+SUBJECT: STUDENTS WITH LIFE-THREATENING HEALTH CONDITIONS AND/OR ANAPHYLAXIS

-Students come to school with diverse health conditions which may impact their learning and their health.
-Some of these health conditions are serious and may be life-threatening.
-As a result, students, parents, school staff, and health care providers must all work together to provide the necessary information and training to allow students with chronic health conditions to participate as fully and safely as possible in the school experience.
-This policy encompasses an array of serious or life-threatening health conditions such as allergies, anaphylaxis, diabetes, seizure disorders, or severe asthma and acute health conditions such as substance overdose.
+Students come to school with diverse health conditions, including allergic reactions, which may be serious and life-threatening.
+This policy encompasses an array of serious or life-threatening health conditions, including, but not limited to allergies, anaphylaxis, diabetes, seizure disorders, or severe asthma and acute health conditions such as substance overdose.
 All students within the District with known life-threatening conditions will have a comprehensive plan of care in place: an Emergency Care Plan (ECP) or Individualized Healthcare Plan (IHP) and, if appropriate, an Individualized Education Plan (IEP) or Section 504 Plan.